codabl/codabl.github.io/overview.md

+# Getting Started with the Brainrex API
-# Welcome to the Brainrex Docs
+Welcome to Brainrex!
+Get familiar with the Brainrex products and explore their features:

 Welcome to the Brainrex API explorer, we make analytics tools for crypto and blockchain.
 Our currently propiertary models offer sentiment analysis, market making, blockchain monitoring and face-id verification.
 This AI models can be consumed from this API.
 We also offer integrations to open data and propietary data providers, as well as free test data we collect.
 There is a collection of data transformation tools.
 Join our Telegram group to get the latest news and ask questions [https://t.me/brainrex, #brainrex](https://t.me/brainrex).
 More about Brainrex at [https://brainrex.com](http://brainrex.com).
 Full Documentation can be found at [https://brainrexapi.github.io/docs](https://brainrexapi.github.io/docs)

 ## Client libraries available in the following programming lanaguges.